$OIDC^2$: Open Identity Certification with OpenID Connect: Related Technologies

 \subsection{Self-Sovereign Identity (SSI)}

-In Self-Sovereign Identity (SSI) \cite{Muehle2018}, participating entities generate their own asymmetric key pairs $K^\pm$.
-Entities are identified by by their decentralized identifier ${DID}$, which is linked to at least one public key $K^+$.
-Entities store their private key $K^-$ in their digital wallet, e.g. an app on their smartphone.
-This can be used for end-to-end authentication with the key pair $K^\pm$.
+In \ac{ssi} \cite{Muehle2018}, participating entities generate their own asymmetric key pairs $K^\pm$.
+Entities are identified by their \ac{did}, which is linked to at least one public key $K^+$.
+Entities store their private key $K^-$ in their digital wallet, e.g.\jp{,} an app on their smartphone.
+This can be used for \ac{e2e} authentication with the key pair $K^\pm$.

-SSI describes three entities: the Issuer (I), the Holder (H), and the Verifier (V).
-The issuer knows or verifies the credentials of the holder and issues them to the holder as a Verifiable Credential (VC).
-This VC is signed by the issuer with his private key $K^-_I$; it contains the issuer's ${DID}_I$ and the credentials and ${DID}_H$ of the holder.
-The holder holds this VC in his wallet and presents it to a verifier as a Verifiable Presentation (VP).
-This VP is signed by the holder with his private key $K^-_H$; it contains the VC and the verifier's ${DID}_V$.
-The verifier verifies this VP by checking the issuer's signature on the VP and the issuer's signature on the VC.
+\ac{ssi} describes three entities: the \ac{issuer}, the \ac{holder}, and the \ac{verifier}.
+The issuer knows or verifies the \jp{holder's credentials} and issues them to the holder as a \ac{vc}.
+This \ac{vc} is signed by the issuer with his private key $K^-_{\ac{issuer}}$; it contains the issuer's ${DID}_{\ac{issuer}}$ and the credentials and ${DID}_{\ac{holder}}$ of the holder.
+The holder holds this \ac{vc} in his wallet and presents it to a verifier as a \ac{vp}.
+This \ac{vp} is signed by the holder with his private key $K^-_{\ac{holder}}$; it contains the \ac{vc} and the verifier's ${DID}_{\ac{verifier}}$.
+The verifier verifies this \ac{vp} by checking the issuer's signature on the \ac{vp} and the issuer's signature on the \ac{vc}.
 If the verifier accepts the issuer as a trusted authority for issuing the holder's credentials, then the verifier trusts that these credentials belong to the holder.